-- Chapter 1: Mission, strategy and outcomes

-- Chapter 2: Organisational structure, management and governance

-- Chapter 3: Teaching and related activities

-- Chapter 4: Research and related activities

-- Chapter 5: Additional faculty activities and linkages
+- Chapter 1: Mission, strategy and outcomes - Chapter 2: Organisational structure, management and governance - Chapter 3: Engaged learning, research and related activities - Chapter 4: Additional unit activities and linkages

 The exact structure and content of the report will most likely evolve while the report is being written.
 In relation to structure, should the quality team wish to change the number of chapters or the chapter titles as listed above, the quality team leader must consult with and seek approval to do so from the Director of Quality.
 In relation to content, the quality team must at least consider the topics listed under each chapter title in the sections to follow.
-The team may wish to re-order or merge topics or include additional topics in order to best 'tell the faculty's own story'.
+The team may wish to re-order or merge topics or include additional topics in order to best 'tell the unit's own story'.
 The length of individual chapters will likely vary.